This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A NICU, according to Stanford Children’s Hospital, is a special area in hospitals where “advanced technology and trained healthcare professionals give special care for the tiniest patients.”

 When babies are born with high-risk medical issues, there is a good chance they’ll be sent to the NICU for evaluation and treatment.
-Healthcare professionals who work in NICU typically specialize in dealing with babies born with complications.
+Healthcare professionals in the NICU specialize in dealing with babies born with complications.

 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now

-The NICU team includes medical experts, which can include nurses, a neonatologist and fellows, respiratory therapists, pediatric residents, dieticians, pharmacists, and more.
-Which team of healthcare professionals a baby will need depends on the reason they’re in the NICU.
+The NICU team includes medical experts, including nurses, a neonatologist and fellows, respiratory therapists, pediatric residents, dieticians, pharmacists, and more.
+Which team of healthcare professionals a baby will need depends on why they’re in the NICU.

 An infant can end up in NICU care for many reasons.
-For instance, if babies can’t breathe on their own, they could need medical assistance and monitoring until their lungs are strong enough.
+For instance, if babies can’t breathe independently, they could need medical assistance and monitoring until their lungs are strong enough.
 This is known medically as respiratory distress syndrome (RDS).